dashkite/joy/docs/reference/function/curry.md

 # curry

-_Function_

-Returns a curryable function that passes its arguments to the given function.
+_Function_ &bull; Returns a curryable function that passes its arguments to the given function.

 <pre><code>curry function &rarr; function</code></pre>
 <br>